-Once configured, this update processor will reject (HTTP error code 409) any attempt to update an existing document where the value of the my\version\1 field in the "new" document is not greater than the value of that field in the existing document.
+Once configured, this update processor will reject (HTTP error code 409) any attempt to update an existing document where the value of the my_version_1 field in the "new" document is not greater then the value of that field in the existing document.

-versionField vs \version\
+versionField vs version

-The \version\ field used by Solr for its normal optimistic concurrency also has important semantics in how updates are distributed to replicas in SolrCloud, and MUST be assigned internally by Solr.
+The version field used by Solr for its normal optimistic concurrency also has important semantics in how updates are distributed to replicas in SolrCloud, and MUST be assigned internally by Solr.
 Users can not re-purpose that field and specify it as the versionField for use in the DocBasedVersionCo nstraintsProcessorFactory configuration.